-The first three-wheeled, multi-directional Dymaxion car--designed by the architect, engineer and philosopher Buckminster Fuller--is manufactured in Bridgeport, Connecticut, on this day in 1933.
+The first three-wheeled, multi-directional Dymaxion car—designed by the architect, engineer and philosopher Buckminster Fuller—is manufactured in Bridgeport, Connecticut, on July 12, 1933.

 Sold to Gulf Oil, the Dymaxion car went on display at the Century of Progress exposition in Chicago.
 That October, however, the professional driver Francis Turner was killed after the Dymaxion car turned over during a demonstration.
 An investigation cleared Dymaxion of responsibility, but investors became scarce, despite the enthusiasm of the press and of celebrities such as the novelist H.G.
 Wells and the painter Diego Rivera.